 Water Mill is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Water Mill’s overall crime rate is lower than average for the country.

-Water Mill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Water Mill is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Water Mill is a somewhat ethnically-diverse town.
 The people who call Water Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Water Mill residents report their race to be White, followed by Asian.
 Important ancestries of people in Water Mill include German, Irish, Polish, Russian, and Eastern European.